Welcome | spec | C-PLOT | Support | Users | Contact

 The serial device tty modes refer to the kind of character processing the UNIX kernel inserts between the serial device and the spec program.
 (Depending on the platform, tty modes descriptions might be found in the termios(3), termio(7) or tty(4) sections of the UNIX man pages.) spec sets the tty modes for a particular serial device according to the selection in spec's hardware config file.

-There are many more tty-mode parameters recognized by the serial device drivers than spec makes available to be configured.
-Only the parameters that have been found to be needed by spec users have been made available for configuration.
+There are many more tty-mode parameters recognized by the serial device drivers than spec offers as configuration options.
+Only the parameters that have been found to be needed by spec users can be configured.

-In cooked mode, the kernel buffers the incoming data, making it unavailable to be read by spec until a newline or carriage return is received.
+In cooked mode, the kernel buffers the incoming data.
+The input data only becomes available to be read by spec when a newline or carriage return is received.
 Also, the kernel may do some processing of the data, such as converting tabs to spaces on output or processing delete or line-erase characters on input.
 The character processing makes cooked mode inappropriate for receiving binary data.
 The various flavors of cooked mode implemented in spec set whether to use even or odd parity or no parity, whether to disable software flow control and whether to ignore carriage returns on input.

 spec does turn off input echoing in both raw and cooked modes.

-Note, the ESRF (TACO) and EPICS implementations only support raw mode.
+Note, the TACO, EPICS and SOCKET interface types only support raw mode.

 BUILT-IN FUNCTIONS